Is solvent processing safe—and how do we enable explosion protection?

 3. Typical protection measures include ventilation, exhaust interlocks, purge logic, LEL monitoring, rated wiring, explosion-proof components, and temperature safeguards.

-4. For selected hazardous-material projects, ZonHoo can use an indirect heat-transfer-oil heating design to separate the main heat source from the process chamber.
+4. For selected hazardous-material projects, ZonHoo can evaluate an Explosion-Proof Thermal Oil Oven with indirect thermal-oil heating and heat-source separation to reduce direct ignition-source exposure near the process chamber.

 Solvent processing can be safe only when the oven is engineered around the process risk first.
 If the material releases flammable vapor during heating, a normal batch oven layout is not enough.
 The design must control vapor concentration, ignition sources, airflow failure, over-temperature conditions, electrical rating, and operator access.